 Creating solutions needs work on three levels: story, concept and details.

 A place where stories get visible.
-E.g. an NABC, Business Model Canvas, Inception Deck and where the issues to address next get visible.
+Use e.g. a simple A4 sheet, an NABC, a Business Model Canvas, an Inception Deck.

 Fields of Expertise

 A great innovation combines the best from business, market, UX, domain, technology and corporate abilities into one great package.